incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 **when to use it:** any problem with multiple steps. math, debugging, planning, analysis.

-**when NOT to:** simple factual questions. it just adds noise.
+**when NOT to:** simple factual questions like 'who is the prime minister of India'. it just adds noise.

-## RULE 5: Give it an "out" when it doesn't know
+# RULE 5: Give it an "out" when it doesn't know

 if you don't do this, models will hallucinate confidently.